sophiapeach7/FBCE-Image-Processing/README.md

     Do not end path in \.

 Java cannot run ImageClean.m directly, therefore, it needs to be invoked by another MATLAB script.
-RunMatlabClean_.m invokes program ImageClean.m located in the GitHub folder.
-Therefore, the directory to ImageClean.m has to be changed in RunMatlabClean_.m, if it does not correspond to the default path.
+Run_ImageClean_.m invokes program ImageClean.m located in the GitHub folder.
+Therefore, the directory to ImageClean.m has to be changed in Run_ImageClean_.m, if it does not correspond to the default path.

-    Default directory in RunMatlabClean_.m:
+    Default directory in Run_ImageClean_.m:
-        'C:\\Users\\Sophia\\Documents\\GitHub\\FBCE_ImageProcessing\\ImageClean.m'
+        'C:\\Users\\Sophia\\Documents\\GitHub\\FBCE_ImageProcessing\\Child Applications\\ImageClean.m'
     Change it as needed.
 Make sure to use \\ instead of \.

+Similarly, Run_VoidFractionCalculator_.m invokes VoidFractionCalculator_Invoked.m.
+Therefore, directory of VoidFractionCalculator_Invoked.m has to be routed in Run_VoidFractionCalculator_.m.

+    Default directory in Run_VoidFractionCalculator_.m:
+        'C:\\Users\\Sophia\\Documents\\GitHub\\FBCE_ImageProcessing\\Child Applications\\VoidFractionCalculator_Invoked.m'
+    Change it as needed.
+Make sure to use \\ instead of \.

+Next, directory of the intermediate folder for Void Fraction Analysis has to be indicated in the VoidFractionCalculator_Invoked.m script.
+    Default directory in VoidFractionCalculator_.m:
+        "C:/Users/Sophia/Documents/GitHub/FBCE_ImageProcessing"
+    Change it to the same location as the default directory of FBCE_Batch_Image_Processor_v3.0.1_.ijm.

 After making changes to the directories, move the following files in appropriate locations: